 Tony Canzoneri vs Jimmy McLarnin.
-Two of the very best from one of boxing’s great eras, the 1930’s, the Depression years, the glorious decade of Kid Chocolate, Barney Ross, Henry Armstrong and Joe Louis.
+Two of the very best from one of boxing’s greatest decades, the 1930’s, the Depression years, that glorious time of Kid Chocolate, Barney Ross, Henry Armstrong and Joe Louis.

-Only a year separated McLarnin and “Canzi” in age and by 1936 they were both grizzled, though still-formidable, veterans.
+Only a year separated the two greats in age and by 1936 they were both grizzled, though still-formidable, veterans.
 But between May of that year, when the two gave fight fans a thrilling ten round battle, and the following October when they locked up a second time, something happened to Canzoneri.
 A gifted pugilist in his prime, with sharp reflexes, crafty moves and dangerous power in both fists, he suddenly didn’t have it anymore.
-His peak was gone for good.
+His prime was gone for good.

-Just the year before Canzoneri was still a force to be reckoned with, seemingly not that far removed from the form he had when he was regarded as clearly the finest boxer in the game with big wins over Jackie “Kid” Berg, Kid Chocolate and Billy Petrolle.
-In 1933 he had dropped two close decisions to Barney Ross before eventually regaining the lightweight crown from Lou Ambers in May of ’35.
+Just the year before “Canzi” was still a force to be reckoned with, seemingly not that far removed from the form he had when he was regarded as clearly the finest boxer in the game with big wins over Jackie “Kid” Berg, Kid Chocolate and Billy Petrolle.
+In fact, less than two years prior he had dropped a pair of close, hard-fought decision battles to Barney Ross and then in May of ’35 he regained the lightweight crown from the always tough Lou Ambers.

-Meanwhile McLarnin was coming off his own great series with Ross, a trilogy of close 15 round battles which saw “The Baby Faced Assassin” lose the first and third clashes, leaving McLarnin empty-handed in terms of title belts.
+Meanwhile McLarnin was coming off his own great series with Ross, a trilogy of superb fifteen round battles which saw “The Baby Faced Assassin” lose the first and third clashes, leaving McLarnin empty-handed in terms of title belts.
 Not in terms of money, though.
-All three matches had been huge events and McLarnin looked to only add more funds to his bulging bank account as he would rumble with Canzoneri at Madison Square Garden twice in the same year, both matches scheduled for ten rounds.
+All three matches had been huge events and McLarnin looked to only add more funds to his bulging bank account as he set to rumble with Canzoneri at Madison Square Garden twice in the same year, both matches scheduled for ten rounds.

 Canzoneri battles Ambers.

-The first Canzoneri vs McLarnin match was a terrific battle that only became more dramatic as the rounds passed.
-On that night “The Dublin Dynamiter” was clearly out-classed as Canzoneri was just that much sharper and on his game.
+The first Canzoneri vs McLarnin match was a terrific battle that only became more dramatic with each action-packed round.
+It was made further memorable due to a bizarre incident just before the opening bell.
+After receiving the referee’s instructions, Canzoneri turned and walked into the overhead microphone hard enough to leave him slightly dazed.
+Naturally McLarnin took advantage, battering Tony about the ring in the opening round, but after that, “The Dublin Dynamiter” was clearly out-classed as Canzoneri recovered and went on to out-box his rival with authority.
 Bouncing energetically about the ring and consistently beating McLarnin to the punch, the Italian-American showed the New York fans the kind of skills which had made him one of boxing’s truly great lightweight champions.
 He even tried for a knockout in the last two stanzas and the judges all gave Tony the win by scores of eight rounds to two.

 The two veterans pose for the cameras.